 - Come to God in prayer with confidence, for ‘the LORD is gracious and compassionate, slow to anger and rich in love’ (Psalm 145:8).

-- If you trust in Christ for salvation, then you are God’s adoptive child, and you were given the Spirit of adoption, crying out, ‘Abba, Father.’
+- If you trust in Christ for salvation, then you are God’s adopted child, and you were given the Spirit of adoption, crying out, ‘Abba, Father.’
 If we ask, Jesus promised, we will receive, and he tells us why.
 If human parents answer their children’s pleas, “how much more will your Father who is in heaven give good things to those who ask him!”
 (Matthew 7:7-11).

-- Pray to God because he invites and promises his people: “You will call upon me and come and pray to me, and I will hear you.”
-(Jeremiah 29:13).
+- Pray to God because he invites and promises his people: “You will call upon me and come and pray to me, and I will hear you” (Jeremiah 29:13).